 As one of my favourite psychology-driven brand strategists, Kaye Putnam, often says “Built on truth not trends”.
 Ask how the brand makes them feel, what’s their first impression, what is their understanding.
 This might give you a great idea of whether your designs communicate your brand mission, vision and proposition clearly.

-Firstly, you do not want to look the same, which is a regular occurence in highly saturated industries.
+Firstly, you do not want to look the same, which is a regular occurrence in highly saturated industries.
 Secondly, you might get inspired and get an idea of how to visually communicate your message (without obviously copying anything.)
 Lastly, it is always better to learn from somebody else’s mistakes.

 So, you’re thinking you might need a brand redesign?
 Keep reading and you will find out where to start the process and how to review the key elements to your design: logo, colour palette, and fonts.